Understand Your Rates

 Which rates changed on July 1, 2025 and by how much?

-Rates for our Island Interconnected, L’Anse au Loup and Isolated Rural customer rates are changing, effective July 1, 2025.
+Rates for our Island Interconnected, L’Anse au Loup and Isolated Rural customer rates changed effective July 1, 2025:

 Residential